OIPP: Object-Adaptive Impact Point Predictor for Catching Diverse In-Flight Objects: Discussion

 Our method assumes a basket mounted horizontally on the robot base, constraining the catching space to a fixed height.
 This limits applicability to platforms such as mobile manipulators that catch objects at varying poses.
 To address this, we combine our method with a catching pose quality network \cite{Hu-iros2023} that learns to score object poses for catching, and select the highest-scoring pose as the impact point.

-The current framework relies solely on object trajectories, but incorporating human motion for object identification is also a promising direction.
-By constructing a dataset that includes human motion and using it as an additional input to the model, we aim to investigate how much prediction accuracy can be improved.
+The current framework relies solely on object trajectories.
+Incorporating human motion as an additional input for object identification is a promising direction, and future work will investigate its effect on prediction accuracy.

-\section{CONCLUSION}
+\section{Conclusion}

-In this paper, we constructed a real-world dataset of 8,000 trajectories from 20 objects with complex aerodynamics and proposed DIPP for catching diverse in-flight objects.
-DIPP consists of DFE, which separates trajectory dynamics, and IPP, which estimates the impact point with two variants: an NAE-based method and a DPE-based method.
-Experimental results showed that our dataset captures more diverse and complex trajectories than existing ones, and that DIPP outperforms baselines for both seen and unseen objects.
-Furthermore, improved early-stage prediction was shown to enhance catching success in simulation, and real-world experiments with a quadruped robot demonstrated the effectiveness of our approach.
+In this paper, we constructed a real-world dataset of 8,000 trajectories from 20 objects exhibiting complex aerodynamics and proposed OIPP for catching diverse in-flight objects.
+OIPP consists of an OAE that learns object-dependent representations from motion histories and an IPP that estimates the impact point with two variants: a NAE-based method and a DPE-based method.
+Experiments showed that our dataset captures more diverse and complex trajectories than existing ones, and that OIPP outperforms baselines on seen and unseen objects.
+Furthermore, improved early-stage impact point prediction also enhanced catching success in simulation, while real-world experiments with a quadruped robot demonstrated the practical effectiveness of our approach.

-As future work, we aim to validate our method in settings with different catching mechanisms and robot platforms, such as quadrotors and mobile manipulators.
+As future work, we aim to validate the proposed method in settings with different catching mechanisms and robot platforms, such as quadrotors and mobile manipulators.

-\subsection{Evaluation metrics for trajectory analysis}
+\subsection{Evaluation Metrics for Trajectory Analysis}

 This appendix describes the computation of the Parabola Deviation Score (PDS) used in the trajectory analysis.
 First, the parameters of the parabolic motion that best approximate each object trajectory are obtained as follows: